Correspondence of boundary theories between internal and crystalline symmetry protected topological phases: Introduction

-In this paper, we focus on the physical properties, especially on the boundary, of crystalline topological phases and SPT phases following the crystalline equivalence principle.
-Inspired by the bulk correspondence, it is natural to postulate that the Bulk-Boundary Correspondence (BBC) should also adhere to the crystalline equivalence principle.
-Remarkably, in Ref.~\cite{BBC}, the authors demonstrated the existence of such a correspondence relation in 2+1D fermionic topological phases, which they referred to as the "Crystalline-Equivalent Bulk-Boundary Correspondence" (CEBBC).
-In this work, we extend this correspondence to three and higher-dimensional bosonic systems.
-For 3D and higher-dimensional SPT phases, it is essential to note that their boundaries may not necessarily exhibit symmetric gapless modes; instead, they can be symmetrically gapped, which is usually called anomalous Symmetry-Enriched Topological orders (SET).
-We embark on our journey by exploring the surface SET correspondence between internal SPT phases and their crystalline SPT counterparts.
+\item \textbf{Bosonic SPT} Now we generalize the CEBBC to bosonic systems.
+Now we focus on the 3+1D or higher dimensional bosonic SPT.
+One the one hand, we focus on the surface SET correspondence between internal SPT phases and their crystalline SPT counterparts.
 We establish that if a particular topological order can reside on the boundary of an internal SPT phase, it can similarly exist on the boundary of the corresponding crystalline SPT phase, and vice versa.
 To rigorously establish this surface SET correspondence, we leverage the utility of anomaly indicators, which are fundamental in quantifying the BBC for topological phases.
 Following this correspondence, we introduce, to the best of our knowledge, new anomaly indicators [such as Eqs. (\ref{eq:aiSO31}) and (\ref{eq:aiSO32})] for $SO(N)\times Z_2^\mathcal{M}$ symmetry indicated by those for the crystalline counterparts $SO(N)\times Z_2^\mathcal{T}$ that were obtained by computing the 3+1d partition function on certain manifolds in Ref.\cite{Ye2210}.
-The correspondence between anomalous SET is also utilized in Ref.\cite{YangXP2303} to construct gapped boundary of 4+1d bosonic SPT beyond group cohomology.